- What are FinTech APIs?

 According to a global McKinsey survey, 88% of organizations believe APIs have gained importance in the last two years.
 In addition, more than 81% consider them a priority for business and IT.
 Large banks dedicate approximately 14% of their IT budget to API initiatives.

 Thus, one can simply say that APIs offer a convenient, fast, and secure way for customers to access financial services.
-Furthermore, they are adaptable for various sectors, including traditional banking and emerging fields like banking as a service, platform as a service, and embedded finance.
+Furthermore, they are adaptable for various sectors, including traditional banking and emerging fields like banking as a service, platform as a service, and embedded finance for enterprises.

 So, why are APIs becoming essential in the FinTech sector?
 Well, building banking APIs enables banks, payment companies, and merchants to expand their services, cater to customer preferences, and stay competitive.
 Consumers can also benefit from the APIs by conducting financial tasks on the go.
 In addition to this, they make it faster, easier, and more cost-effective for developers to create financial apps and services.